LynMcJo06/stock-analysis/README.md

 ## Purpose
 The purpose of this challenge is to determine if the coursework code can be refactored for a much larger dataset such as the entire stock market.
 The goal was to loop through the data one time and collect the same information as the coursework.
 ## Results
 I have to admit, it took a lot of debugging and rewriting to get the refactored code to work.
 I initially made several errors, but through perserverance and several weeks of code writting, I was able to accomplish the challenge goals.
-My refactored code did collect the same information at a faster runtime.
+My refactored code did collect the same information and at a faster runtime.
 For the challenge, I added the output sheet formatting within the runtime variables, which makes the final runtimes even faster.
+For the coursework, the output sheet formatting was completed in a separate subroutine; therefore, I had to create an additional button.

 For 2017, the refactored code ran in 0.17 seconds.
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/84352487/127578548-f429aeb5-5111-4057-9bab-7942f306982d.png)